BigQuery Security – IAM, Encryption & Row-Level

 • supports storage of terabytes or even petabytes of data

 • is not a relational database.
-It does not support SQL queries, joins, or multi-row transactions.
+It does not support joins or multi-row transactions.

 • handles upgrades and restarts transparently, and it automatically maintains high data durability.